emilydrakesmith/emily-personal-website-v2/README.md

 # Future Plans

 ### Goals for MVP
-* Render dummy data in all directory index pages.
 * Continue building out more sections of this `README.md` file.
   * *Table of Contents* with links
   * *Instructions for Use*, minimal since this page is informational only